starvagrant/toh/markdown/thenumerolgoistcantstopthebees.md

 "Son."
 Keith the elder pronounced slowly, hoping to reach a more responsible part of his child's brain.
 "Compose yourself.
 Listen.
 Learn."

 "Ok then," the younger at least considered being patient, not complaining about the stiff bed when he rolled into it.
 "It seems quite impractical for a modern company such as yours to be doing business in a castle, in the middle of nowhere Europe.
-Why isn't this going on in a skyscraper in New York?"
+Why isn't this going on in a skyscraper in New York?

 "I don't really know.
 Some need for secrecy, some genius' idea of taste, some genius tax dodging scheme, I don't know.
 The point is we're going to see someone who can make the company an awful lot of money.
 I don't know how, but I do know this..."